emaesen/docker-on-windows-setup/README.md

 #    run a shell script inside the container:
 # docker run -it -v [SHARE_NAME][PROJECT_FOLDER]:/data alpine /bin/sh
 $ docker run -it -v /d/gitlab/myproject/src:/data alpine /bin/sh
+# We're now in the container environment
+$ cd /data/
-# We're now in the container environment, so we can try to create files, create symlinks etc:
+# We're now in the mounted folder
+# so we can try to create files, create symlinks etc:
 $ ls -al test*
 ls: test*: No such file or directory
 $ touch testsymlink